truenas/middleware/docs/userguide/index.rst

 The Groups interface allows you to manage UNIX-style groups on the FreeNAS® system.

 .. note:: if Active Directory or OpenLDAP is running on your network, you do not need to recreate the network's users or groups.
-Instead, import the existing account information into FreeNAS® using Services → Directory Services → Active Directory_or Services → Directory Services → LDAP.
+Instead, import the existing account information into FreeNAS® using :menuselection:`Services --> Directory Services --> Active Directory`_or :menuselection:`Services --> Directory Services --> LDAP`.

 This section describes how to create a group and assign it user accounts.
 The next section will describe how to create user accounts.

-If you click Groups → View Groups, you will see a screen similar to Figure 4.1a.
+If you click :menuselection:`Groups --> View Groups`, you will see a screen similar to Figure 4.1a.

 **Figure 4.1a: FreeNAS® Groups Management**